boldflight/BibleConverter/test_EPUB/output/1kings.md

 ### A Prophet Denounces Ahab’s Actions

-[35] One of the members of the prophetic guild told his companion a message from the Lord, “Please wound me!”
+[35] One of the members of the prophetic guild told his companion a message from the **Lord**, “Please wound me!”
 But the man refused to wound him.
-[36] So the prophet said to him, “Because you have disobeyed the Lord, as soon as you leave me a lion will kill you.”
+[36] So the prophet said to him, “Because you have disobeyed the **Lord**, as soon as you leave me a lion will kill you.”
 When he left him, a lion attacked and killed him.
 [37] He found another man and said, “Wound me!”
 So the man wounded him severely.
 [38] The prophet then went and stood by the road, waiting for the king.
 He also disguised himself by putting a bandage down over his eyes.
 [39] When the king passed by, he called out to the king, “Your servant went out into the heat of the battle, and then a man turned aside and brought me a prisoner.
 He told me, ‘Guard this prisoner.
 If he ends up missing for any reason, you will pay with your life or with a talent of silver.’
 [40] Well, it just so happened that while your servant was doing this and that, he disappeared.”
 The king of Israel said to him, “Your punishment is already determined by your own testimony.”
 [41] The prophet quickly removed the bandage from his eyes, and the king of Israel recognized he was one of the prophets.
-[42] The prophet then said to him, “This is what the Lord has said: ‘Because you released a man I had determined should die, you will pay with your life, and your people will suffer instead of his people.’”
+[42] The prophet then said to him, “This is what the **Lord** has said: ‘Because you released a man I had determined should die, you will pay with your life, and your people will suffer instead of his people.’”
 [43] The king of Israel went home to Samaria bitter and angry.

 ## Chapter 21